- Step 1) Get buy-in on grant idea from administrator

 Grants Office obtains College President’s signature on grant application and submits grant.

-The Grants Development Director, Miriam Friedman, is responsible for ensuring that the grants development process is complete and questions are answered.
+The Grants Development Director, is responsible for ensuring that the grants development process is complete and questions are answered.
 If questions are not answered during the process, the Grants Development Director will bring them to the attention of the appropriate Executive Officer.

-- Grants Needs Assessment
+- Grant Needs Summary

 - The Grants Needs Assessment should be used for general requests for help in obtaining funding for a project.
 If you do not have a specific government funding source in mind, or are not sure whether you should pursue government, foundation, corporate, or individual donor support, fill out this form.

-- Grants Concept Summary
+- Grant Needs Summary

 - The Concept summary is the document you will use to frame the project for yourself, the Grants Office, and for PCC's Executive Staff.
 The Concept summary is required for all government grants and some grants to private foundations.
 The Concept summary previews all aspects of your grant proposal including the need for the project, the project's goals, objectives, and budget, and the project's benefits to PCC.
 The Concept summary must be signed by the Grants Manager, your supervisor and Executive Officer, the Associate Vice President of Financial Services, and the President.
 By signing the Concept Summary, PCC's Executive Staff approves the development of the proposal.

-- Grant Review Summary
+- Cabinet Review Summary

 - Grant Development Flow Chart